Birthstone information

 Another reason diamond is such a special gemstone is that it is one of only two gems to form within the Earth’s mantle before being transported to the surface by volcanic activity… if it survived the journey without reverting to graphite…

-The hardest mineral on Earth, diamond is an enduring symbol of love but why not mix it up a little… what about rough diamonds with their interesting forms and colours – definitely something special and unique in the true sense of the word!
+The hardest mineral on Earth, diamond is an enduring symbol of love but why not mix it up a little… what about rough diamonds with their interesting forms & colours – definitely something special & unique in the true sense of the word!
 Seriously, what a choice you have!

 May - Emerald